Tuesday, March 10, 2026

 Create Oracle Directory Object

-Place the .onnx file on the database server filesystem and create a directory object so PL/SQL can locate it.
+Place the .onnx file on the database server filesystem and create a directory object.

 SQL · Directory + Privilege Setup